MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-winRT.md

 #include <thread>
 ```

+> [!NOTE]
+> All WinRT code is stored in **HoloLensWinrtDLL.cpp** so Unreal doesn't try to include any WinRT code when referencing the header.

 <!-- TODO: Is this in cpp or header file? -->
-Then add the function body for OpenFileDialogue() and all supported code:
+3. Add the function body for OpenFileDialogue() and all supported code:

 ```cpp
 // sgm is declared outside of OpenFileDialogue so it doesn't